 [Sec.
-16] Chips or other combustible material accumulating within buildings must be removed at least once a week.
+16] Chips or other combustible material accumulating within buildings must be removed at least once weekly.

 [Sec.
-17] Makes it unlawful to dump chips or other combustible material on streets.
+17] Makes it unlawful to dump chips or other combustible material on the streets.

 [Sec.
 18] Redefines how stovepipes must be passed through the roof or wall of buildings.